achidlow/achidlow.github.io/_drafts/beyond-naive-bayes-part-1.md

 ![naive bayes graphical structure](/assets/images/naive-bayes.png){:class="float-right"}

-Naive Bayes is a family of bayesian classifiers that has a very natural interpretation as a probabilistic graphical model.
+Naive Bayes is a family of bayesian classifiers that have very natural interpretations as a probabilistic graphical models.
 It is possibly the simplest such type of network

 <div style="clear: both;"></div>